fromant65/data_structures/queue/int_queue.md

     // Print the queue.
     print_queue(queue);

-    // Delete an element from the front. queue_delete_item(queue);
+    // Convert the queue to an array. int *queueArray = queue_to_array(queue);

-    // Print the updated queue.
+    // Print the array.
-    print_queue(queue);
+    printf("Queue Elements as an Array: ");
+    for (int i = 0; i < queue->size; i++) {
+        printf("%d ", queueArray[i]);
+    }
+    printf("\n");

     // Free allocated memory.
+    free(queueArray);
     free_queue(queue);

     return 0;
 }
 ```

-This example demonstrates how to create a queue, add elements, delete elements, and print the queue using the provided functions.
+This example demonstrates how to create a queue, add elements, convert the queue to an array, and print both the queue and the array using the provided functions.

 ## Conclusion

-The documentation provides an overview of the `int_queue.h` header file, explains the structure and functions, describes usage, and includes a code example to illustrate how to use it in C programs.
+The documentation provides an overview of the int_queue.h header file, explains the structure and functions, describes usage, and includes a code example to illustrate how to use it in C programs.